Our mother Leah has asked me to republish her annual complaint:

 Each year, at parshas v'yatze, the Jewish boys and girls all come running home with Rashi's story: "Leah cried day and night.
 Leah cried day and night.
 Boo hoo hoo."

-So why isn't this more positive view in circulation?
-Why am I remembered as the bible's Moaning Myrtle instead of as the chick with the drop -dead gorgeous eyes?
+So why isn't their more positive view in circulation?
+Why am I remembered as the bible's Moaning Myrtle instead of as the chick with the drop-dead gorgeous eyes?

 Also, I know you shrewd Jewish businessman prefer to think of Jacob's scheme with the sheep as the archetype example of Jewish cunning.
 And, yes, that was a pretty neat swindle.
 But how about my acquiring a night of hot love for the price of some lousy flowers?
 That doesn't impress you?